musabbozkurt/api-gateway-service/README.md

 ### TODO

 ```
 * Standardized API Exception Handling will be added.
+(DONE but it needs improvements)
   * References
     * https://medium.com/@georgeberar/springboot-standardized-api-exception-handling-f31510861350
 * webhook-service will be added.